 Accelerate your mind by being a part of the Eureka Learning Community, a science and math community based upon the theme- “Explore and Discover”.

 The Eureka Learning Community is Bellarmine University’s newest leaning community.
-Starting from Fall 2013, all first through fourth year Bellarmine students (both residential and commuter) majoring in Physics, Chemistry, Mathematics, Computer Science and Computer Engineering can join the Eureka Learning Community (ELC).
+All first through fourth year Bellarmine students (both residential and commuter) majoring in Physics, Chemistry, Mathematics, Computer Science and Computer Engineering can join the Eureka Learning Community (ELC).
 All incoming Bellarmine NSF-STEM scholars are required to participate in the Eureka Learning Community and will reside together in the second floor of Sienna Quarto residence hall, along with the other Bellarmine NSF-STEM scholars.
 All incoming Freshmen majoring in Physics, Chemistry, Mathematics, Computer Science and Computer Engineering can also live on the second floor of Sienna Quarto along with the Bellarmine NSF-STEM scholars.

 The Siena residence hall complex is Bellarmine's newest residential living space — features four halls that together serve as a unique, functional and technologically advanced living-learning community.
 The four halls surround Arboreto, a Tuscan-style green space and gathering area for students, with a small amphitheater, fire pit and landscaped water feature.
 The Siena complex also features a 200-seat residential dining hall.
 The building has double rooms with private bathrooms.
 Students also enjoy a large study/computer area, a full kitchen and recreation space.
 Each double-occupancy room will be occupied by two students from the same major.